grumpyf0x48/readable_tests/README.md

     }
 ```

-## Readable tests using `given` and `then`
+## 2. Readable tests using `given`

-Both `Mockito.given` and `Mockito.then` keywords are used, respectively in the "GIVEN" and "THEN" section, which makes
-more sense and is easier to read :-)
+`BDDMockito.given` keyword is used in the "Given" section, which makes more sense and is easier to read :-)

 ```
     @Test